 Work in Sports

-Sports Illustrated senior writer Richard Hoffer is in Sydney covering the boxing competition for the magazine and CNNSI.com.
+Sports Illustrated senior writer Richard Hoffer is in Sydney covering the Games for the magazine and CNNSI.com.
 Check back daily to read Hoffer's behind-the-scenes reports from Down Under.